cireficc/cireficc.github.io/_posts/2016-01-18-integrating-rails-with-google-apis.md

 The output should now display any calendar that the service account can access, e.g. **CAL: Google API Test Calendar**.
 Now we can create an event.
 Add the following code to the previous script:

 {% highlight ruby lineanchors %}
+# Create a new hour-long event that takes place an hour from now
 MINUTES_PER_DAY = 60 * 24
 date_start = DateTime.now + Rational(60, MINUTES_PER_DAY)
 date_end = date_start + Rational(60, MINUTES_PER_DAY)